(Arrive for registration on the afternoon/evening of Thursday, 27 August 2015 - by 7pm latest)

 "When England returns to Walsingham Our Lady will return to England" ~ Pope Leo XIII

-You are invited to the fifth Latin Mass Society walking pilgrimage for the conversion of England.
-We will be walking from Ely to Walsingham from 22 to 24 August 2014.
-This is a bank-holiday weekend.
+You are invited to the sixth Latin Mass Society walking pilgrimage for the conversion of England.
+We will be walking from Ely to Walsingham from 27 to 30 August 2015.
+This is a Bank Holiday weekend.

 There will be a sung Traditional Latin Mass each day and Confession will be available throughout the pilgrimage.

 Mass on the second day will be in the private chapel at Oxburgh Hall.
-This is a c15th moated manor house which is still the home of the Bedingfield family who built it nearly six hundred years ago.
+This is a c15th moated manor house which is still the home of the Bedingfeld family, who built it nearly six hundred years ago.
 Oxburgh Hall was a recusant house in penal times and has a priest hole.

 This pilgrimage is open to all ages and to families.

 We want to encourage as many families to attend this pilgrimage as possible.
 For that reason we have secured indoor accommodation for each night.
 The indoor accommodation is for use by women and children.
 Women and children are also free to camp if they wish.
-Camping is compulsory for men, although this will be indoors on the Friday night.
+Camping is compulsory for men.
 Please note that children under 18 years of age must be accompanied by an adult.

 If, for any reason, you are unable to take part in the pilgrimage itself, you are more than welcome to attend any or all of the Masses along the way.

-Friday, 22 August: St Etheldreda’s Catholic Church, 19 Egremont Street, Ely, CB6 1AE 6.15am (Sung or High Mass) ALREADY CONFIRMED
+Friday, 28 August: St Etheldreda’s Catholic Church, 19 Egremont Street, Ely, CB6 1AE 6.15am (Sung or High Mass) To be confirmed

-Saturday, 23 August: Oxburgh Hall, Oxborough, near Swaffham, Norfolk PE33 9PS 8am (Sung or High Mass) ALREADY CONFIRMED
+Saturday, 29 August: Oxburgh Hall, Oxborough, near Swaffham, Norfolk PE33 9PS 8am (Sung or High Mass).

-Sunday, 24 August: Chapel of Reconciliation, Catholic National Shrine, Walsingham, 2pm (High Mass) ALREADY CONFIRMED
+Sunday, 30 August: Chapel of Reconciliation, Catholic National Shrine, Walsingham, 2pm (High Mass).

 Details to follow.